canonical/terraform-provider-maas/docs/resources/instance.md

 **NOTE:** If both `subnet_cidr` and `ip_address` are not defined, the interface will not be configured on the allocated machine.
 - `subnet_cidr` (String) An existing subnet CIDR used to configure the network interface.
 Unless `ip_address` is defined, a free IP address is allocated from the subnet.

+<a id="nestedblock--release_params"></a>
+### Nested Schema for `release_params`

+Optional:

+- `comment` (String) A comment to be added to the event log when the machine is released.
+- `erase` (Boolean) Erase the disk when releasing.
+- `force` (Boolean) Force the release of the machine.
+- `quick_erase` (Boolean) Use quick erase.
+Wipe 2MiB at the start and at the end of the drive to make data recovery inconvenient and unlikely to happen by accident.
+This is not secure.
+- `secure_erase` (Boolean) Use the drive's secure erase feature if available.
+In some cases, this can be much faster than overwriting the drive.
+Some drives implement secure erasure by overwriting themselves so this could still be slow.

 <a id="nestedblock--timeouts"></a>